visual design - Featured Image

 basics of visual designing

 At its core, it all comes down to manipulating design elements according to design principles to achieve the desired effect.
 As a visual designer, you will have visual elements at your disposal that make up a page.
-The way you arrange them and the effects that are created by the arrangement are called design principles.
+The way you arrange them and the effects created by the arrangement are called design principles.

 Don’t forget to check out top graphic design trends.